 - Any individual incurring the travel expense must be familiar with Departmental policies and this University policy in order to ensure compliance and prudent spending of University funds.

 - Columbia University reimburses two main types of expenses: business expenses and travel expenses.
-Please review Columbia’s official travel and business expense policies.
+Please review Columbia’s official travel expense policy and business expense policy.

 - Business expenses are costs accrued locally (in the New York City area)

 - Travel expenses involve leaving the New York City area and include an overnight stay